-They may also be given advice through drop-in clinics with Helen Cole from Adviza, details of which are advertised around the school, and via the school email system.
+They may also be given advice through drop-in clinics with Katherine Gallagher from Adviza.

 Students visit a UCAS Higher Education Exhibition in June each year.
-During the summer term 2018, we will be visiting the Exhibition being hosted at the University of Bedfordshire.
+In 2019 the students visit Brunel University.
 Here, representatives from every university are available to talk to, and several workshops/talks are available for students to attend.
-Further details available nearer the date.

 We also provide the following events and opportunities: